Warm-Season Vegetables: Tomatoes

 Tomato plants need some pruning to limit congestion, especially removing lower branches and leaves so they don’t touch the ground.
 This light pruning helps to keep airflow and reduce fungal disease, which can kill your tomato plant.
 Any sign of leaf or fruit disease should be removed.
 Also trim off the side shoots that start growing between the leaf stems and the main stems.
 Depending on the variety you have planted, pinch off the top of your plant to stop growing.
 This will help re-focus the energy on fruit production.
 Having said that, foliage provide shade during hot days for the developing fruits, so any light pruning should take this into account.

-Your tomato plant will be a draw for many garden pests.
-Whenever possible it is recommended to grow resistent varieties.
+Whenever possible it is recommended to grow resistant varieties.
 Check your plants daily to counter any problems early.

 Harvesting Tomatoes

-Leaving the tomato fruit to ripen on the plant as long as possible is always encouraged.
+For best flavour leaving the tomato fruit to ripen on the plant as long as possible is always encouraged.

 Meal Suggestions